 Numerous overseas visitors have visited Asha and accompanied Dr Martin on slum visits where they saw firsthand the improvements in the health, empowerment and financial status of people in Asha project areas.
 These visitors have included Australia’s Prime Minister, Ms Julia Gillard, the Governor General of New Zealand, Mr Anand Satyanand, and the First Lady of Japan, Mrs Miyuki Hatoyama, as well as Cabinet Ministers from Ireland, the UK, Japan, New Zealand and Australia.

 In addition to appearances before the US House of Representatives and the British House of Commons, Dr Martin has been an international speaker for many years.
 She has lectured at prestigious universities such as Harvard, MIT and Cambridge, and spoken at numerous international conferences as well as given talks at hospitals, churches, and Friends of Asha events in various locations around the globe.

 In 2001, a book entitled “Urban Health & Development” was published after being written by Dr Martin in collaboration with Dr Beverly Booth and Dr Ted Lankester.
 In addition, the work of Asha has been cited in publications, research and case studies by institutions such as the World Bank, Tearfund and others.

-Dr Martin lives in Delhi a short distance away from Asha’s headquarters with her husband, Freddy Martin, Asha’s Associate Director.
-The couple have two children, Prerna and Madhuri, who are currently studying in the USA but remain involved in Asha’s work.
+Dr Martin lives in Delhi a short distance away from Asha’s headquarters with her husband, Godfrey Martin, Asha’s Associate Director.
+The couple has two children, Prerna and Madhuri, who are currently studying in the USA but remain involved in Asha’s work.